Jonbeel Mela

-Jonbeel Mela (pron:ˈʤɒnˌbi:l ˈmeɪlə) is a three-day annual indigenous Tiwa Community fair held on the weekend of Magh Bihu at a historic place known as Joonbeel, near Jagiroad in the Morigaon district, Assam.
+Jonbeel Mela (pron:ˈʤɒnˌbi:l ˈmeɪlə) is a three-day annual Tiwa Community fair held on the weekend of Magh Bihu at a historic place known as Joonbeel, near Jagiroad in the Morigaon district, Assam.

 Transportation

 It is 3 km from Jagiroad in Morigaon district of Assam and 65 km from Guwahati.
 The National Highway connecting the mela is NH 37.

 Etymology

 The Joonbeel (Joon and Beel are Assamese terms for the Moon and a wetland respectively) is so called because a large natural water body is shaped like a crescent moon.

 History

 The mela is said to have begun not later than 15th-century AD.
 It was first organized ago by the Tiwa (Lalung) to discuss the prevailing political situations.